json-schema-org/json-schema-spec/jsonschema-core.md

-This specification defines JSON Schema core terminology and mechanisms, including pointing to another JSON Schema by reference, dereferencing a JSON Schema reference, specifying the dialect being used, specifying a dialect's vocabulary requirements, and defining the expected output.
+This specification defines JSON Schema core terminology and mechanisms, including pointing to another JSON Schema by reference, dereferencing a JSON Schema reference, specifying the dialect being used, specifying a dialect's vocabulary requirements, and defining terms.

-Other specifications define the vocabularies that perform assertions about validation, linking, annotation, navigation, and interaction.
+Other specifications define the vocabularies that perform assertions about validation, linking, annotation, navigation, and interaction as well as output formats.

 ## Conventions and Terminology